dalalnishi/vue-music-app/README.md

 -> Vue-router - Routing
 -> Bootstrap-vue, Antdesign - UI design
--> JS debounce - Used for Search feature (To prevent API calling on each key stroke) -> Vue-test-utils JEST - UI test cases
+-> JS debounce - Used for Search feature (To prevent API calling on each key stroke) -> Used Lazy loading for Loading Track records
+-> Vue-test-utils JEST - UI test cases